WestDRI/julia/content/2022_modules/13_jl_arrays.md

      3
       "hello"

+This is possible because all elements of an array, no matter of what types, will always sit below the `Any` type in the [type hierarchy](https://westgrid-julia.netlify.app/2022_modules/10_jl_types/#julia-types-a-hierarchical-tree).

 ## Initializing arrays

-Here are a few of the functions initializing arrays:
+Below are examples of some of the functions initializing arrays:

 ``` julia
 rand(2, 3, 4)